 Glyndebourne Young Voices

-Glyndebourne Young Voices (GYV) is an 18-month vocal performance project providing singing opportunities outside of a traditional choir format for young people aged 12+ years.
-It includes schools-based “show choirs”; a new auditioned company for young performers based at Glyndebourne; artist and teacher training days; professional artist workshops for schools and performance days.
+Glyndebourne Young Voices (GYV) was an 18-month vocal performance project providing singing opportunities outside of a traditional choir format for young people aged 12+ years.
+It included schools-based “show choirs”; a new auditioned company for young performers based at Glyndebourne; artist and teacher training days; professional artist workshops for schools and performance days.

-- Feedback from young people shows most enjoy singing, but prefer it when combined with movement, drama, games or dance.
+Feedback from young people shows most enjoy singing, but prefer it when combined with movement, drama, games or dance.
 This is especially true for boys and adolescents.
-GYV addresses this interest by supporting choirs that do more than just sing – they create semi-staged, choir-with-movement performances and borrow from the worlds of theatre and dance to create innovative and surprising work.
-Think “Glee”, cabaret, mini-music theatre, flash mobs . . . the possibilities are only limited by the imagination of the young people, and this is what GYV workshops build upon.
+GYV addressed this interest by supporting choirs that do more than just sing – they create semi-staged, choir-with-movement performances and borrow from the worlds of theatre and dance to create innovative and surprising work.
+Think “Glee”, cabaret, mini-music theatre, flash mobs . . . the possibilities are only limited by the imagination of the young people.

 William Parker Sports College, St Leonards Academy, Hailsham Community College, Crew Club, Peacehaven Community School, Hove Park School

 Glyndebourne Young Voices is part of Glyndebourne’s New Generation Programme (NGP), supporting young people from across East Sussex to develop their singing talent.
-If you would like to make a contribution towards the work of the NGP please contact Andrew Higgins, Head of Membership and Development.
+If you would like to make a contribution towards the work of the NGP please contact Andrew Higgins, Director of Development.